WiMoVE-OSS/demo/README.md

 This is a captive portal that can be run on the gateway server to show users which virtual network they are in and what AP they are connected to.

+For this to work, you need to have nodeJS installed.
+We developed our code for nodeJS v18.

 To run the portal, you first need to install all dependencies using `npm i` and then build the typescript project using `npm build`.
 You can then run the code by using